szabogabor91/gimlet-website/src/docs/how-to-manage-secrets.md

 Once you have the controller running, and fetched the public key, you can use Gimlet CLI to seal your Gimlet manifest file.

+You can deploy SealedSecrets with Gimlet Stack.
+Follow the [Make Kubernetes an application platform with Gimlet Stack](/docs/make-kubernetes-an-application-platform-with-gimlet-stack) tutorial to install SealedSecrets.

 ## Using Gimlet CLI to seal the Gimlet manifest file

 Given the following manifest file